creativenucleus/jamuary-2025-www/content/blog/3-aliases.md

 > Alias the frequently used math functions

+(I'll be doing this a bit in the code snippets in this series, so this suggestion should make them look more familiar)

 ## Aliases

 I have a small selection of aliases at the top of the file: